chrispelzer/neonmob-enhancer-extension/README.md

 Enhancing NeonMob with a Chrome Extension

+This Chrome extension will show the % of Free Packs claimed and the % of packs available when you are viewing any given set's checklist page.

 ## History
 It was mentioned that there was a NeonMob API available with information that wasn't shown about sets.
 I figured why not try out a Chrome extension.
 Currently it is in HEAVILY development meaning, it might disappear if NeonMob doesn't like it.